 Anisah is the founder of 23 Code Street, a trailblazing new coding school for women based in London.
 For every paying student on their courses, they teach digital skills to a woman in the slums of Mumbai.
 Anisah decided not to go to university and instead completed internships around the world and went on to be Operations Director of a leading corporate accelerator.

-Arlan built a venture capital fund from the ground up, while homeless.
+Building a venture capital fund from the ground up is hard enough – but Arlan Hamilton managed it while homeless.
 She is the Founder and Managing Partner of Backstage Capital, a fund that is dedicated to minimizing funding disparities in tech by investing in high-potential founders who are of color, women, and/or LGBT.

 Axel is design strategist, future thinker, and since 2015 co-founder & CEO of evrbit, an edge technology start-up from Cologne, Germany. evrbit creates stunning multi user AR, VR and multi-screen group experiences.
 Axel’s philosophy is: digitization should be accessible for all and suitable for everyday use.

 Ba is an artist/entrepreneur who channeled his lifelong love of comics and cartoons into the creation of Bitmoji – the world’s most popular avatar.
 As CEO and Creative Director of Bitmoji, Ba leads the company’s mission to make digital life more fun, expressive and entertaining by empowering everyone in the world to communicate through cartoons.
-The mission is working – Bitmoji was the fastest growing app of 2016 and the most downloaded app in the world in 2017.
+And it certainly seems to be working – Bitmoji was the fastest growing app of 2016 and the most downloaded app in the world in 2017.